Kotlin/KEEP/proposals/KEEP-0455-power-assert-explanation.md

 ```

 While any project can use this function to generate a Power-Assert style message for exceptions, it is recommended
 that assertion libraries implement their own rendering logic.
-This avoids needing to wait for the compiler-plugin to be
+This avoids needing to wait for the compiler plugin to be
 updated for improvements and will also help match any existing reporting style.

 ## Source and Offsets